 Combined Effects of Codeine and Alcohol Abuse

 When used in conjunction, alcohol and codeine can cause dangerous effects for drug users.
-Both drugs act on the central nervous system, and when used in conjunction, users may experience dangerous symptoms such as:
+Both drugs act on the central nervous system and, when these substances are used in conjunction, users may experience dangerous symptoms such as:

 - Difficulty concentrating.